Moving to Sweden

 Book an appointment to get a Swedish ID CARD!
 Again, this is done with the Swedish tax agency (https://www.skatteverket.se/).
 Or you can even try and book it before you get your "personal number", because appointments are often not available for months!

 Register for dental healthcare subsidies and a European Health Care card: Register at https://www.forsakringskassan.se/.
 The dental subsidies will save you money in Sweden, and with the European Health Insurance card you can travel to Germany for example and pay the cheap Swedish rates.
 These are all free services for you, but they don't give it to you automatically, and the registration process can takes months, so get started right away.
+If you have Bank ID it is easier, but it's not worth waiting until you get it.
 You don't need the plastic Swedish ID card to apply!
+You can fill and mail in a paper form to get the process started.